google/go-tpm-tools/RELEASING.md

 The description of the PR should just be the release notes that we want to publish in the GitHub Release.
 The notes should just have one-line summaries of the PRs in the release.
-Trivial PRs can be omitted and releated PRs can be combined in a single line.
+Trivial PRs can be omitted and related PRs can be combined in a single line.
 It should have the following subsections:
   - "Breaking Changes" (backwards-incompatible changes to the package API)
   - "New Features" (backwards-compatible changes to the package API)
   - "Bug Fixes" (fixes to any particular issues)
-  - "Other Changes" (non-breaking code changes oor Doc/CI updates)
+  - "Other Changes" (non-breaking code changes or Doc/CI updates)

 Sections can be omitted if there wouldn't be any PRs under them.
 The [`v0.3.2` release notes](https://github.com/google/go-tpm-tools/releases/tag/v0.3.2)